4n7n10/FirstMVC/README.md

 # FirstMVC
-# My first project using MVC on C#
+# My first project using MVC on C Sharp